bevacqua/node-emoji-random/README.md

 console.log(emoji.random());
 ```

-Keep trying until you get an `':octocat:'`.
+Keep trying until you get an :octocat: `':octocat:'`.

+Now with individual commits with each emoji!